GDSC-BPDC/Workshops/02 Notetaking/session_structure.md

 | 01:15 |      | 30       | Assignment to make a Github Bio<br />Attendance by facilitators |
 | 01:45 |      | 5        | Submission<br />Group Picture                                |

-Is this okay?
+# Assignments
+- Generate Github Bio and export as HTML
+- Create an exam paper and export as HTML

-If there is time
+# If there is time
 - Update Github Bio
 - Show how to backup these up on Github.